My medication list for Bipolar Disorder, Generalized Anxiety Disorder and Multiple Sclerosis (MS)

 Effexor is working great to keep most of my depression away.
 My lows aren’t nearly as low, and I feel good at times.
-It also seems to help with my anxiety some, because I’ve been using less Klonopin.
+It also seems to help with my anxiety some, because I’m no longer using Klonopin.

 - Dimethyl Fumarate (Tecfidera)

 No idea if it’s working.
 It’s supposed to help prevent / slow relapses.
 Hopefully it is doing something though.
 MS sucks!